Risk of delay to carbon market reforms after surprise EU vote | Headlines

 The proposal was meant to confirm parliament's position for negotiations on a new proposed law to reform the Emissions Trading System (ETS).
 The EU's main policy tool for cutting emissions, the ETS requires power plants and industry to buy CO2 permits when they pollute.

 Along with other new climate policies, the ETS upgrade would put the EU, the world's third biggest polluter, on track to cut net planet-warming emissions by 55% by 2030, from 1990 levels.
-Pascal Canfin, chair of parliment's environment committee, which will redraft the proposal, said it was unclear how quickly a new deal on the carbon market could be reached.
+Pascal Canfin, chair of parliament's environment committee, which will redraft the proposal, said negotiators will attempt to reach a new deal by June 23.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)